 Further, the more unreasonable the terms the less likely the take-up, resulting in dissatisfied employees and a wholly unworkable system of sabbatical leave.

 DavidsonMorris are experienced employment law and HR specialists.
-We work with employers to advise on all aspects of workforce management to develop policies and programmes focused on building employee engagement, productivity and morale while controlling costs and ensuring operational performance.
+We work with employers to advise on all aspects of workforce management to develop policies and programmes focused on building employee engagement, productivity and morale while controlling costs, minimising legal risk and optimising operational performance.

 If you have a question or need advice on any aspect of sabbatical leave or any other area of workforce management, contact us.

 There is no law providing the right to take sabbatical leave.
 However, organisations may offer this type of leave at their discretion.

 Whether sabbatical leave is paid or unpaid will depend on factors such as the organisation’s policy and the type of activity the employee will be undertaking during their time away.
 For example, if carrying out research, the employee may still be paid while on sabbatical, whereas if the time is being spent travelling and unwinding, it is likely to be unpaid.

 How does sabbatical leave work?

 Sabbatical leave is an authorised extended period of time away from work.